Ukrainians in Serbia

-The Ukrainian national community in Serbia (in addition to ethnic Ukrainians in the narrow sense) also includes the pro-Ukrainian part of the Rusyns, who declare themselves as Rusyns-Ukrainians, and who are gathered around the Alliance of Rusyns-Ukrainians of Serbia.
-The mentioned Rusyn-Ukrainians, who are considered to be the Rusyn branch of the Ukrainian people, should not be confused with the ethnic Rusyns, who declare themselves to be members of a separate Rusyn ethnicity.
+Ukrainians are recognized ethnic minority in Serbia.
+According to data from the 2022 census, there were 3,969 Ukrainians living in Serbia.
+They mostly live in the region of Vojvodina, more specifically in Bačka and Syrmia.

-The realization of the minority rights of the Ukrainian community in Serbia is a special area of mutual cooperation within the relations between Serbia and Ukraine.
+In addition to ethnic Ukrainians in the strict sense, the Ukrainian ethnic community in Serbia also includes the pro-Ukrainian part of the Rusyns, who declare themselves as Rusyns-Ukrainians, and who are gathered around the Alliance of Rusyns-Ukrainians of Serbia.
+Those Rusyn-Ukrainians, considered to be the Rusyn branch of the Ukrainian people, should not be confused with the ethnic Rusyns, who identify themselves with a separate Rusyn ethnicity.

 History

-In the middle of the 18th century, during the Habsburg rule, the process of immigration of the East Slavic population to the area of the then southern Hungary (now Vojvodina, Serbia) began.
+In the middle of the 18th century, during the Habsburg rule, the process of colonization of the East Slavic people to the area of the then southern Hungary (present-day Serbian province of Vojvodina) began.
 A part of the population that moved to the Habsburg monarchy after the abolition of the regional self-government in Zaporizhzhia (1775), settled around 1785 in the southern Hungarian areas, and mostly in the Banat Potisje.
 Although part of that population later returned to their old homeland, during the 19th century there were occasional arrivals of new immigrants, among whom the awareness of the origin from the Ukrainian territory was preserved.

 At that time, the national development of the non-Hungarian peoples in Hungary was hampered by the state authorities, who promoted the policy of magyarization.
 According to the practice of that time, the Austro-Hungarian authorities classified the entire East Slavic population under the term Ruthenians (Ruthenen).
 When the Ukrainian national idea rose in eastern Galicia, people of Ukrainian descent from other parts of the monarchy joined the movement.

 The Ukrainian idea also influenced some Carpathian Rusyns, and among the Rusyn leaders from the southern Hungarian regions who joined the Ukrainian national movement in the early 20th century was the Greek Catholic priest Havryyil Kostelnyk, a native of Ruski Krstur.
 His example will be followed later by some other Rusyn community leaders.